Agriculture, Business, and Energy FY 2013 Budget:

 USAID facilitates finance and investment in agriculture, business and energy by providing technical assistance to Kenya’s banking sector and microfinance institutions, and by using its Development Credit Authority (DCA) to provide partial-loan guarantees.
 A DCA unlocks private capital and allows for underserved entrepreneurs to establish their credit worthiness, which then helps financial institutions become comfortable with new borrowers and sectors in a commercially sustainable way.
 In 2013, USAID helped mobilize $262 million of credit for agricultural and rural loans.
 Lenders have broadened their financial offerings by creating new loan products, offering improved loan terms, or lending to a new sector.

 Through President Obama’s Power Africa initiative, USAID helps leverage private-sector resources to mobilize investment in energy.
-We use DCAs, technical assistance, and grants to support private sector investment in clean, renewable energy and address constraints that limit the growth of the energy sector.
+USAID uses DCAs, technical assistance, and grants to support private sector investment in clean, renewable energy and address constraints that limit the growth of the energy sector.

 Increasing Resilience and Access to Water, Sanitation, and Hygiene